ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 >
 ><strong>Naming of chemicals in combination should be avoided.</strong>
 >
->>When mapping it is better to estimate the conversion factor for each chemical and name a chemical as individual chemicals rather than by group or in combination, to improve the connection between LCI data and LCIA characterization factors.
+>>When mapping, it is better to estimate the conversion factor for each chemical and name a chemical as an individual speciated chemical rather than by chemical group or in combination.
+This improves the connection between LCI data and LCIA characterization factors and will yield more accurate results.

 >*Example*
 >